emgucv/emgucv/README.md

 ==================================================================

-A cross platform .Net wrapper for the OpenCV image-processing library.
-Allows OpenCV functions to be called from .NET compatible languages.
-The wrapper can be compiled by Visual Studio, Xamarin Studio and Unity, it can run on Windows, Linux, Mac OS, iOS and Android.
+A cross platform .Net wrapper for the Open CV image-processing library.
+Allows Open CV functions to be called from .NET compatible languages.
+The wrapper can be compiled by Visual Studio, Unity and "dotnet" command, it can run on Windows, Mac OS, Linux, iOS and Android.

 Please visit our project webpage for more information: http://www.emgu.com/wiki/index.php/Main_Page